-Uturn UK C.I.C. has foundational support from two charitable trusts – the Esmée Fairbairn Foundation and the Barrow Cadbury Trust, with occasional grant support from other grant-making trusts.
+Uturn UK C.I.C. has foundational support from the Esmée Fairbairn Foundation, with occasional grant support from other grant-making trusts.

 Working with local Councils

-We are currently working, under contract, with Birmingham City Council through the Better Care Fund, with Solihull Council and Walsall Council in partnership with Walsall Housing Group.
+Uturn UK has been working, under contract, with Birmingham City Council through the Birmingham Better Care Fund, with Solihull Council and Walsall Council in partnership with Walsall Housing Group.

 Additionally, East Cheshire Council is supporting a locally-based organization to promote Street Associations in close association with Uturn UK C.I.C., involving a partnership of local stakeholders including the churches, council, and health providers.
 In other areas, stakeholders are coming together to promote the initiative with our support and involvement.
 For example, in Marlow, Buckinghamshire, the town council, district council, churches, doctors, teachers, police and others have together adopted a vision for Street Associations progressively covering the town.